 If you've submitted your online application, you are half way there!
 Now, you need to click here to download a pdf that must be filled out and mailed in before your application can be considered complete.

-PART VI: Submit PDFs of your two reference letters and your transcript to Dr. Angela Verdell at email@example.com.
+PART VI: Submit PDFs of two reference letters to Dr. Angela Verdell at email@example.com.

 Students will be contacted about acceptance into the Summer Bridge Program on April 1.